RoadieHQ/marketing-site/content/docs/tech-insights/add-scorecard-to-catalog/index.md

 ---
-title: Add scorecard to catalog
+title: Add a scorecard to catalog
 publishedDate: '2023-05-12T21:00:00.0Z'
 description: Adding a scorecard to catalog page.
 ---
-## Adding a Scorecard to the Catalog

 In order to show a Scorecard in the Catalog Entity page, as shown below, you’ll have to define it from the Tech Insights → Scorecards page.